priyanshu4849/priyanshu4849/README.md

 - 👋 Hi, I’m @priyanshu4849
-- 👀 I’m interested in data science and android development.
+- 👀 I’m interested in Web Dev and Devops.
-- 🌱 I’m currently learning python and C.
+- 🌱 I’m currently learning js,react and next.js.
 - 📫 How to reach me priyanshusaini4849@gmail.com

 <!---